CogniVita/discharge_summary_generator/README.md

 Features:

-Automatic extraction of relevant medical information from lengthy reports.
+Automatic extraction of relevant medical information from multiple documents.

 Generation of concise and coherent discharge summaries.

 Integration of state-of-the-art language models for accurate summarization.

 Easy-to-use command-line interface for summarization tasks.

 MIMIC-III is a collection of comma separated value (CSV) files which contains detailed information regarding the clinical care of nearly 40,000 patients.